Chapter 15 – Prayojana-tattva – Prema

 alakñita—unnoticed; udyamäù—their going forward; saù—He; yatra—where;

-käntaù—their boyfriend; java—because of their haste; lola—swinging; kuëòaläù
+käntaù—their boyfriend; java—because of their haste; lola—swinging; kuëòaläù—

 whose earrings.

-When the young women of Våndävana heard Kåñëa’s flute song, which arouses
+When the young women of Våndävana heard Kåñëa’s flute song, which

-Cupid within the heart, their minds were absorbed in thoughts of the Lord.
-They
+Cupid within the heart, their minds were absorbed in thoughts of

-went to where their lover waited, each unknown to the others, moving so quickly
+went to where their lover waited, each unknown to the others,

 that their earrings swung back and forth.